 A note about accommodation: In some cases, this could require the capacity for workplace mediation.
 For example, when the mental disorder was related to workplace bullying/harassment.
 This is especially important if the employee cannot move to another business unit/team.

 Each organization, employee and situation is unique, there is no one-size-fits-all approach.
-You need to have real health solutions that make an impact.
-You need to determine what solutions best fit your organization’s needs through analysis:
+Determine what solutions best fit your organization’s and employee’s needs through analysis:

 EFAP/EAP are often a great first step for employees who are experiencing mental health challenges.
 Most of the programs are for the short-term.
 They’re not intended for long-term use.